aptech/docs/docs/CR-dotfeqdotfgedotfgtdotfledotfltdotfne.rst

 ::

-    //Test for elements where 'x' is < 'y ' t = dotflt(x,y);
+    // Test for elements where 'x' is < 'y ' t = dotflt(x,y);

 ::